JialinC/GitHub-Mole/README.md

 `__repr__()`
 * Debug method.

+`__eq__(other)`
+* \__eq\__ method defines how the QueryNode object should be compared to each other.

 <span style="font-size: larger;">Query Objects</span>

 The Query class is a subclass of QueryNode and represents a terminal QueryNode that can be executed.
 It provides a substitute method to substitute values in the query using keyword arguments.

+Class methods:

+`test_time_format(time_string)`
+* test_time_format is a static method that validates whether a given time string is in the expected format "%Y-%m-%dT%H:%M:%SZ".

+`convert_dict(data)`
+* convert_dict is a static method that takes a dictionary (data) as input and returns a modified dictionary with certain value conversions.
+* If the value is of type bool, it converts it to a lowercase string representation.
+* If the value is a nested dictionary, it converts it to a string representation enclosed in curly braces.
+* If the value is a string and passes the test_time_format check, it wraps it in double quotes.
+* For other value types, it keeps the value unchanged.

 Instance methods: